GoogleChrome/web.dev/src/site/content/en/blog/referrer-best-practices/index.md

 _As of July 2020_

-**If no referrer policy is set, the browser’s default policy will be used.**
+**If no referrer policy is set, the browser's default policy will be used.**

 <div class="w-table-wrapper">
   <table>